Where to eat in Duluth

 On summer and fall weekends, either reserve a table or call 15 or 20 minutes ahead to put your name on the waiting list.

-Most of the best places to eat are downtown and on Canal Park, with one notable exception: the Duluth Grill in west Duluth.
+Most of the best places to eat are downtown and on Canal Park, with two notable exceptions: the Duluth Grill in west Duluth and Phoholic on Central Entrance.

 For more about planning a trip, see Duluth 101.